C0M-M4ND0/001/README.md

 # Jenkins Pipeline

-This project includes a Jenkinsfile, which is used to build, test, and deploy the project. <br> The Jenkinsfile includes three stages:
+This project includes a Jenkinsfile, which is used to build, test, and Build a docker image to push it to container registry . <br> The Jenkinsfile includes three stages:

 - Build: This stage installs the project dependencies and builds the project using npm run build.